Rexabit/Outward-Sideloader/README.md

 ## Conclusion ##

-If you have any more questions, feel free to contact me in the Outard Discord, I'm Sinai#4637.
+If you have any more questions, feel free to contact me in the [Outward Discord](discord.gg/outward), I'm Sinai#4637.